 - Subject matter of the processing

-2.1 The subject matter of the processing are the services to be provided, as set out in this engagement letter.
+2.1 The subject matter of the processing are the services to be provided, as set out in the engagement letter.

 - Duration of the processing/retention of records

-3.1 The duration of the processing will be set out in our engagement letter.
-We destroy client files at least six years after we finish advising you but reserve the right to retain files longer in appropriate cases or where the law requires.
+3.1 The duration of the processing will be as set out in the engagement letter and we destroy client files at least six years after we finish advising you but reserve the right to retain files longer in appropriate cases or where the law requires.

 - Nature and purpose of the processing

-4.1 The nature and purpose of the data processing is as set out in our engagement letter.
+4.1 The nature and purpose of the data processing is as set out in the engagement letter.